What is Bodhi?

 How the three vehicles inflect it

 Each of the three Buddhist vehicles maps bodhi differently.
-Theravāda treats it as the attainment of the arhat, the practitioner who reaches bodhi through their own effort under the conditions the eightfold-path prescribes; the orientation is individual liberation from the cycle of saṃsāra.
-Mahāyāna reframes the goal: bodhi now requires the cultivation of bodhicitta — the awakening-mind that takes the welfare of all beings as its object — and the bodhisattva postpones the personal exit from saṃsāra to remain in service until everyone arrives.
-Bodhi in the Mahāyāna register is therefore inseparable from the ethical orientation that produces it.
-Vajrayāna takes the same goal and adds a methodology: the tantric vehicle claims a more direct route to bodhi by transforming the energies — desire, anger, fear — that the earlier vehicles treat as obstacles, and the realisation of bodhi is identified with the recognition of the practitioner's own Buddha-nature as already present.
-The technical disagreements between these three accounts are real and have produced two thousand years of doctrinal commentary; the claim that bodhi names a single recognition reachable through different methods is the underlying assumption that makes them all recognisably the same project.
+Theravāda treats it as the attainment of the arhat: the practitioner who reaches bodhi through their own effort via the eightfold path.
+The orientation is individual liberation from the cycle of saṃsāra.
+Mahāyāna reframes the goal.
+Bodhi now requires the cultivation of bodhicitta, the awakening-mind dedicated to the welfare of all beings.
+The bodhisattva postpones personal exit from saṃsāra to remain in service until everyone arrives.
+Bodhi in the Mahāyāna register is inseparable from the ethical orientation that produces it.
+Vajrayāna takes the same destination and adds a different method.
+The tantric vehicle claims a more direct route by transforming desire, anger, and fear rather than suppressing them.
+Realisation of bodhi is identified with the recognition that Buddha-nature is already present.
+The doctrinal disagreements between these accounts are real and have generated two thousand years of commentary.
+The shared assumption is that bodhi names a single recognition reachable by different methods.

 Where to encounter it in the index

 Bodhi is not a heightened state.
-The earliest Pāli accounts repeatedly note that the awakened mind is not in a special place — it is unagitated by, but otherwise in unbroken continuity with, the same six-sense field every other mind inhabits.
-The states the contemporary mindfulness market trades in — flow, calm, equanimity, meta-awareness — are conditions that the path produces along the way and that the Buddha himself reportedly cycled through; none of them is bodhi.
-Bodhi is also not, on the tradition's own account, an irreversible status conferred on a person.
-The technical Pāli term sotāpanna (stream-enterer) names the first recognition as the entrance to the path rather than its conclusion, and even an arhat's realisation is described as the absence of a possibility (the absence of the conditions for further self-grasping) rather than the presence of a special faculty.
-Misreading bodhi as a state to be achieved and maintained collapses the recognition into the same self-construction the recognition is supposed to undermine — and is, on the tradition's diagnosis, the most common failure mode of contemporary practice.
+The earliest Pāli accounts note that the awakened mind is not in a special place.
+It inhabits the same six-sense field as every other mind, but without agitation or self-deception.
+The states the contemporary mindfulness market trades in (flow, calm, equanimity, meta-awareness) are conditions the path produces along the way.
+The Buddha reportedly cycled through all of them.
+None of them is bodhi.
+On the tradition's own account, bodhi is also not an irreversible status conferred on a person.
+The Pāli term sotāpanna (stream-enterer) names the first recognition as an entrance to the path, not its conclusion.
+Even the arhat's realisation is described as the absence of a possibility (the conditions for further self-grasping are gone) rather than the presence of a special faculty.
+Misreading bodhi as a state to achieve and maintain collapses the recognition back into the same self-construction it was supposed to dissolve.
+The tradition calls this the most common failure mode of contemporary practice.